bill-auger/av-caster/README.md

   * OpenSuse Tumbleweed , Suse SLE 12
   * Ubuntu 15.10

 Follow the [instructions][obs] there to subscribe your package manager or download the latest package for your distribution directly.
-Let us know if you would like packaging for another architecture.
+Let us know if you would like packaging for another distribution or architecture.
 #### Other GNU/Linux:
 Refer to "Building from Source" below.